holtskinner/OODesignFinalProject/README.md

  //unwrapping optional

  if let yourDog = myDog {
-     //this line will only print if myDog doesnt = nil print("You stole my dog!") 😡 🐕
+     //this line will only print if myDog doesn't = nil print("You stole my dog!") // 😡 🐕
  }

   // Type Saftey